Postal tickets will be dispatched 21 days before the event. E-tickets can be found by logging into 'My Account' (below) under the 'E-tickets' tab.

 Online booking essential in advance

-All special tours start at the Hooker Statue on Cathedral Green unless otherwise stated.
+All special tours start at the Devon War Memorial on Cathedral Green unless otherwise stated.

 Enquiries: